arodrica43/Touch-n-Learn/README.md

 # Touch-Learn
-Multisensorial app for studying the learning of english powered by Explora Project.
+Multisensorial gamified app for studying the learning of english powered by Explora Project.